compulim/version-from-git/README.md

 We want to use `npm version` to bump to a customized version that contains both Git branch and commit hash.

-And use Travis CI to automatically publish the prerelease version to NPM, tagged using [`npm dist-tag`](https://docs.npmjs.com/cli/dist-tag).
+And use Travis CI to automatically publish the pre-release version to NPM, tagged using [`npm dist-tag`](https://docs.npmjs.com/cli/dist-tag).

 > Instead of using plus (+) to denote build information, we prefer period (.) for simpler escapes.
+If you prefer the plus sign, you can [customize the pre-release version pattern](#customizing-pre-release-version-pattern).

 # How to use

-Run `npx version-from-git`, it will run `npm version 1.0.0-master+1a2b3c4`.
+Run `npx version-from-git`, it will run `npm version 1.0.0-master.1a2b3c4`.

 ```
   Usage: version-from-git [options]